CALL FOR APPLICATIONS

 Required Qualifications and Experience

-• University degree in Psychology (Clinical psychology, Counselling Psychology, or similar) or higher from an accredited institution with minimum three years of relevant work experience.
+• University degree in Social Work from an accredited academic institution with minimum two years of work experience.

-• Master’s degree in above fields an advantage.
+• Master’s degree in above fields is an advantage.

 Experience and Skills